Warning Signs Of Unresolved Trauma: Recognizing The Invisible Scars

 Additionally, unresolved trauma can contribute to emotional dysregulation, causing individuals to have difficulty managing their emotions, leading to conflicts and strained communication within relationships.

-It is crucial for individuals with unresolved trauma to seek professional support and engage in therapy to address these challenges, heal from their past experiences, and develop healthier relationship patterns.
+It is crucial for individuals with unresolved childhood trauma to seek professional support and engage in therapy to address these challenges, heal from their past experiences, and develop healthier relationship patterns.

 Read Do You Have Abandonment Issues?
 20 Telltale Signs And Coping Tips